06000208/metanoia/wiki/Optional Mods.md

-This page is intended to list mods not included within the pack itself to give end users and server hosts more control over their games.
+This page is intended to list mods not included within the pack itself to give end users and server hosts more control over their games

-Note that:

-- Mods already included in the pack or server files are not listed here
+Client or server sided mods which *are* included in the pack or server files are not listed here

-- I have marked mods that I'm not confident recommending with an asterisk
+Mods I'm not confident recommending have been indicated using asterisks

 ## Client Side